Material witness

 Since September 11, 2001, the U.S. has used the material witness statute to detain suspects without charge for indefinite periods of time, often under the rubric of securing grand-jury testimony.
 This use of the statute is controversial and is currently under judicial review.
 In Ashcroft v. al-Kidd (2011), the detainee was never charged or called as a witness, and sued John Ashcroft, then the U.S. attorney general.
-The Supreme Court overturned a ruling by the Ninth Circuit Court of Appeals and held that Ashcroft qualified for immunity because of his official position.
+The Supreme Court overturned a ruling by the Ninth Circuit Court of Appeals and held that Ashcroft had qualified immunity.